Oil edges higher after Russia indicates larger output cut

-LONDON (Reuters) - Brent oil futures edged higher on Friday after Russia seemed likely to contribute a bigger output cut to an OPEC and non-OPEC deal, but Saudi Arabia voiced pessimism on whether an agreement could be reached as Iran insisted on an exemption.
+LONDON (Reuters) - Benchmark Brent oil edged up on Friday after indications Russia would contribute a bigger output cut than previously suggested to an OPEC and non-OPEC deal, although prospects for an overall agreement still hung in the balance.

-International Brent crude oil futures LCOc1 fell below $60 per barrel in early trade, but firmed to $60.17 a barrel by 1041 GMT, up 11 cents from the close.
-U.S. West Texas Intermediate (WTI) crude futures CLc1 were down 18 cents at $51.3 per barrel.
+Brent LCOc1 had nudged up 40 cents to $60.46 a barrel by 1133 GMT after falling below $60 in early trade.
+U.S. West Texas Intermediate (WTI) crude futures CLc1 was steady, up a modest 3 cents at $51.52 per barrel.

-The slight recovery came after crude slumped by almost 3 percent the previous day, with the Organization of the Petroleum Exporting Countries (OPEC) ending a meeting at its headquarters in Vienna, Austria, on Thursday without announcing a decision to cut crude supply.
+Crude fell almost 3 percent on Thursday after the Organization of the Petroleum Exporting Countries ended Thursday’s meeting in Vienna with only a tentative deal to tackle weak oil prices.
+Talks with other producers would be held on Friday.

+Oil prices have plunged 30 percent since October, as supply has surges as the global demand outlook weakens.

-Iran appeared on Friday to be the main obstacle for an OPEC deal to cut oil production, as the group’s leader Saudi Arabia had yet to agree exemptions for sanctions-hit Tehran, two OPEC sources said.
+Iran appeared to be the main obstacle to an OPEC deal on output cuts on Friday.
+OPEC sources said the group’s de facto leader Saudi Arabia was opposed to exemptions in the deal demanded by Iran, which is under U.S. sanctions.

 Saudi Energy Minister Khalid al-Falih said he was not confident a deal could be reached.

-OPEC also wants to get Russia on board with cuts.
-Russian energy minister Alexander Novak returned to Vienna on Friday after discussing OPEC with Russian President Vladimir Putin in Moscow.
+OPEC is seeking to win support from non-OPEC Russia for supply cuts.
+Russian Energy Minister Alexander Novak returned to Vienna on Friday after discussing the issue with President Vladimir Putin.

-Novak said on Friday Russia would seek an agreement with OPEC and non-OPEC producers and a Russian Energy Ministry source said Moscow was ready to contribute a cut of around 200,000 bpd, up from the initial 150,000 bpd previously floated.
+A Russian Energy Ministry source said Moscow was ready to contribute a cut of around 200,000 bpd, which is more than the 150,000 bpd sources previously said it would contribute.

-OPEC delegates have been pushing for Moscow to cut around 250,000 bpd.

-Analysts noted a big cut would be needed to reverse recent price falls and Russia’s volume was key to this.
+Analysts said a big cut would be needed to reverse recent price falls and Russia’s contribution would be vital.

-“Reversing the overwhelmingly bearish price sentiment will likely require a credible and cohesive message from the OPEC meeting,” U.S. investment bank Jefferies said on Friday.
+“Reversing the overwhelmingly bearish price sentiment will likely require a credible and cohesive message from the OPEC meeting,” U.S. investment bank Jefferies said, adding that 1 million bpd would not be enough.

-“Even a 1 million bpd cut could lead to a ‘sell the news’ reaction in the short term,” Jefferies added.
-“If no agreement is reached, oil prices have significant downside.”

 OPEC, Russia & U.S. oil production: tmsnrt.rs/2QczFSp